learnqtkenya/squared/content/blog/Cellular-Connectivity-with-Raspberry-Pi-4B.md

 ## Introduction

-The evolution of single-board computers has transformed the landscape of embedded systems development.
-While the Arduino UNO remains a reliable choice for specific applications, the Raspberry Pi 4B, with its quad-core processor and up to 8GB RAM, offers expanded capabilities for more complex IoT implementations.
-However, this increased computing power introduces its own set of challenges, particularly when integrating cellular connectivity.
+Implementing cellular connectivity in embedded Linux systems presents unique challenges, particularly in the context of the Raspberry Pi 4B platform.
+While the Pi 4B offers significant processing capabilities and versatile I/O options, integrating cellular modems requires careful consideration of hardware interfaces, driver support, and system service interactions.
+This technical implementation explores the process of adding cellular connectivity to a Raspberry Pi 4B, focusing on the challenges of modem selection, system integration, and configuration of the ModemManager framework.

 ## Project Requirements

-This implementation focuses on two primary objectives for a Raspberry Pi 4B-based IoT application:
+The implementation addresses two specific networking requirements for a Raspberry Pi 4B-based IoT application:

-1. Establish internet connectivity using a SIM card
+1. **System-Wide Cellular Network Integration**
-2. Enable SMS messaging capabilities using the same SIM card
+   - Enable full TCP/IP networking capabilities through the cellular modem
+   - Integrate with the Linux networking stack for system-wide internet access
+   - Support automatic network interface configuration via NetworkManager
+   - Ensure proper routing and DNS resolution for all system services

+2. **SMS Messaging Functionality**
+   - Enable programmatic SMS message handling
+   - Integrate with ModemManager's messaging interfaces
+   - Support both message transmission and reception

+These requirements extend beyond basic AT command support, necessitating proper integration with Linux networking subsystems and system management services.

 ## Hardware Integration Options